How Many Languages Are There in the World?

 Languages on the Decline!

-Around a quarter of the world’s languages have less than a few thousand remaining speakers, and there is a general estimate that the within the next century, nearly half of the 7102 languages spoken in the world will be endangered or on the verge of extinction.
+Around a quarter of the world’s languages have less than a few thousand remaining speakers, and there is a general estimate that within the next century, nearly half of the 7102 languages spoken in the world will be endangered or on the verge of extinction.
 The threat to the languages of the world, therefore, is very real.

-How to Save a Dying language?
+How to Save a Dying Language?

-The death of a language is not just a loss of the spoken language, it is a loss of culture, of traditions, norms and customs of a community or tribe.
+The death of a language is not just a loss of the spoken language, it is a loss of culture, traditions, norms, and customs of a community or tribe.
 With the death of a language, a small unit of civilization ceases to exist, with the customs and traditions of that unit lost and forgotten.
 When so many languages are endangered and so many of them are already on the verge of extinction, what can be done to preserve them?

 Not much.
 A language can survive only when it is taught to the youngsters of a particular community.
 When an old person is the sole survivor and speaker of an endangered language and fails to pass that language to his youngsters, that language is bound to die with the death of that person.
-On the other hand, when the youngsters of a community learn a new language, speak it and spread out, that language is more likely to make it to the next generation.
+On the other hand, when the youngsters of a community learn a new language, speak it and spread it out, that language is more likely to make it to the next generation.

 Languages are the medium of communication and without these languages, no common understanding or comprehension will prevail among communities.
-It is therefore, important to understand which languages are the most spoken and which of them are in danger.
+It is, therefore, important to understand which languages are the most spoken and which of them are in danger.